AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 For a gen equal a 8 and 9 the fitness is 2

 The results are:
-Generation with the best fitness in a chromsome 2521<br>
+Chromosome with the best fitness in the generation 2521<br>
 135.82 seg -> printing fitness and gens.<br>
 In other intent the time was:<br>
 83.47 seg -> without print fitness and gens.